braze-inc/braze-docs/_docs/_help/release_notes/2019/may.md

 While all customers who are sent a scheduled message get the same `dispatch_id`, customers who receive either action-based or API-triggered messages will get a unique `dispatch_id` per message.
 The `dispatch_id` field enables you to identify which instance of a recurring campaign is responsible for conversion, thus equipping you with more insights and information on which types of campaigns are helping push the needle on your business goals.

-## Only show mine - campaign sorting feature
+## Only Show Mine - campaign sorting feature

 When a user checks the `Only Show Mine` checkbox on the campaign grid, the results will filter down to campaigns show only created by the logged-in user.
 Additionally, the user can use the search bar by inputting `created_by_me:true`.